-Beets are a cool weather crop, and are best sown 3 to 4 weeks before your last spring frost.
-Sow seeds again in late summer for a fall crop.
+Beets are a cool weather crop, and are best sown 3 to 4 weeks before your last spring frost, as soon as the soil can be worked.
+You can plant successive plantings until midsummer.
 In frost free areas, you can do a third planting in September for a February harvest.

 If you prefer a smaller, continuous harvest throughout the season, sow some beet seeds every three weeks, instead of all at once.
 In warm areas like Southern California, you can sow beets almost year round, though the warmer it is at harvest time, the less sweet the beets will be.

 Direct seeding in the garden is the easiest way to grow beets.
 They can be grown in most types of soil—including containers—but prefer that it be deep, moist, well-drained, and contain plenty of compost or aged manure.
 Beets need plenty of sun, but they can tolerate partial shade if the climate is warm.

 You will probably want 5-10 beets per person in your household, across the season.
-If you just love beets, or you plan to ferment or can your beets for longterm storage and enjoyment (see pickled beet recipe below), you will probably want to plant more.
+If you just love beets, or you plan to ferment or can your beets for longterm storage and enjoyment (see beet recipes below), you will probably want to plant more.